-Construction of the Owl Hollow Soccer Fields began in late 2008 and is expected to be complete by 2012.
+Construction of the Owl Hollow Soccer Fields was completed in 2012.

 Renovation of Schmul Park began in mid-2010 and is expected to be complete by late 2011.

-Construction of North Park and South Park is expected to be complete by 2016, but access to those parts of the site will happen in phases: construction on North Park, Phase One will start late 2009, with completion by early 2011, and South Park, Phase One will begin construction in 2012, with completion by 2014.
+Construction of North Park and South Park is expected to be complete by 2016.
+Access to those parts of the site will happen in phases.

 The full park build-out, including the Confluence, East and West Park, will continue to phase in through 2036.